fivetran/dbt_google_play_source/models/docs.md

 {% enddocs %}

 {% docs store_listing_conversion_rate %}
-The percentage of store listing visitors who installed your app
+The percentage of store listing visitors who installed your app on a given day.

 Note: Does not include visits or installs from users who already have your app installed on another device
 {% enddocs %}